surgeons helping surgeons reach their personal and professional best

 Dr. Kerri Palamara from the Massachusetts General Hospital Department of Medicine developed this program with the Institute of Coaching at Harvard Medical School.
 She will be working closely with members of the AWS to facilitate training, matching and evaluating the program.
 We have engaged a professional research team to ensure your confidentiality when completing any application form.

-Training for coaches begins at the ACS Annual Meeting in October!
-We are looking for 30 practicing surgeons and 120 residents to participate in the first year of our study.
+Training for coaches begins at the AWS Annual Meeting on October 27 from 1:00 to 4:00pm!
+We are looking for 30 practicing surgeons and 120 residents to participate in the second year of our study.
 Below is some additional information about the program.